 How to play

-Players try to build the nicest neighbourhood on a newly discovered planet and score the most points.
+Build the nicest neighbourhood on your planet and score the most points.
 The problem?
 Your opponents are doing the same and invading your precious space!

 Each round, this website presents three new options.
 Each player must pick one of the options and execute it.

 An option can contain buildings to place, people to add to your buildings, a special effect to execute or a street number to place.

 Play continues until the board is full or a player has been unable to do a move for several turns.

 Count your people, count your buildings, get awards for special achievements, and voila — the player with the most points wins!